-Ever since glass-blowing technology allowed humans to begin storing wine in glass bottles (as opposed to terracotta amphoras and wooden barrels), they have been sealed with cork to safely age.
-Even with the invention of the screwtop, or Stelvin, closure, most tend to prefer the traditional “pop” of a cork when opening a bottle of wine.
+Ever since glass-blowing technology allowed humans to store wine in glass bottles, rather than terracotta amphoras and wooden barrels, they have been sealed with cork to safely age.
+With the invention of the screwtop, or Stelvin, closure, most vineyards still prefer the traditional “pop” of a cork when opening a bottle of wine.
 Historically, a standard corkscrew is all that was needed to gain access to the nectar that resides within.
 Now, there are many options available to the wine consumer that makes the job easier, safer and exhibit decorative appeal.
 Before we look into the different types of corkscrews, let’s talk a little about where cork comes from.

 Cork Forests of Portugal and Spain

 There are many different types of natural and synthetic wine closures, including the screwtop mentioned above.
 Natural cork closures were originally, and still are, fashioned from the bark of the Quercus Suber tree, or Cork Oak.
 There are roughly 5.5 million acres of cork forest worldwide with about a third growing in Portugal and a quarter in Spain.
 However, half of total global cork production is from Portugal and only 33% from Spain.
 Once a tree reaches 25 years of age, the cork is harvested from the trunk.
 This is repeated every nine years after that because the tree is capable of regenerating its corky bark and can live to be about 200 years old.
 The decision by a winery on what type of closure to use is most often driven by cost, aging potential and marketing appeal.